Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/Results/Images.md

     - Marked on order submission
     - AI selection

+   *By default, AI selection is not enabled as there are costs associated with it.
+Contact your IRIS sales representative if you wish to activate the AI Best Image for report option.*

 ### Image Access

 In many cases images are acquired directly into the IRIS platform.